chati757/java-learning-space/7_mvc_application_structure/2_readme.txt

-this lab is basic mvc structure (all file nad folders in this lab is structure for mvc structure) and using ejs for templete engine and learn abount how to config env variable (development version and production version) structurefile of mvc app :
+this lab is basic mvc structure (all file and folders in this lab is structure for mvc structure) and using ejs for templete engine and learn abount how to config env variable (development version and production version) structurefile of mvc app :